seds-umd/gps-model/softgnss.md

 ## Acquisition

+`acquisition.m`

+### Coarse Acquisition

+### Fine Acquisition

+* Generate 10ms of C/A code sequences for the given PRN
+* Mix code with 10ms of samples to remove it and get raw carrier
+* Set fftNumPts to 8x the next power of 2 of the carrier
+* Calculate FFT of raw carrier using N=fftNumPts (padded with zeros to meet length) and find magnitude
+* Take max value as frequency

 ## Tracking

 `tracking.m` and `trackingv.m` are similar, but `trackingv` includes a Kalman filter.
 We will only focus on `tracking` for now.